-We all know how to take a vote when there are only two candidates: We each vote for one or the other.
+We all know how to take a vote when there are only two candidates: Each of us votes for one or the other.
 In this simple contest, the yes or no votes say enough.

 But as soon as three candidates run for one office, the contest becomes more complicated.
 Then that old yea or nay type of voting is no longer suitable.3